ShilaTu/esp32-core/lifesensor_test/README.md

 This directory contains a test build of the project

 ## Building & Running
-Run `make test` from the projects root
+Run `make PROJECT=lifesensor_test build flash monitor` from the projects root

 ## Adding tests
 To add the unit test of a component,